planetarium/agent8-templates/basic-3d-firstpersonview/PROJECT.md

 ## Project Summary

-This project is a First Person View (FPV) 3D FPS game built using Three.js and React Three Fiber.
+This project is a single-player First Person View (FPV) 3D FPS game built using Three.js and React Three Fiber.

 ## Implementation Strategy